shridpant/danfe/README.md

 2. Add `danfe` to your PATH as:
     a.
 Temporary: Write `export PATH=$PATH:/path/to/danfe` to terminal.
     b.
 Permanent: Append `export PATH=$PATH:/path/to/danfe` to the end of your `~/.bashrc` file.
 Finally, type `source ~/.bashrc`.
-3. And you're all set!
+3. And you're all set! <br />
 ==== EXTRA ====
-4. (Additionally) Please check that you have the necessary permissions on your computer before running the program.
+4. _(Additionally)_ Please check that you have the necessary permissions on your computer before running the program.
-5. (Additionally) If not already, make `danfe` executable by running `chmod +x danfe` in the root directory of `danfe`.
+5. _(Additionally)_ If not already done, make `danfe` executable by running `chmod +x danfe` in the root directory of `danfe`.

 Note: `danfe` requires Python 3 to run.
 No external dependencies are required, however.

 ## Execution

+* **Inputs:** In its present form, `danfe` can take .json, .csv and .ora files are inputs.
+Besides that, `danfe` is able to read some data structures (lists and dictionaries) provided as inputs through an extension-less file.
+Learn more about the inputs on the [wiki]().
+* **Outputs:** By default, `danfe` only prints the output to the command-line.
+Exercising the `-s LOCATION` option should allow the users to save the output _as any file type, to any location_.
+To save to the current location, just append `-s .` to your command.
+Learn more about the outputs on the [wiki]().

 <p>
 <img src="assets/help.gif">